LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 #.
 Understand OO Interfaces

-   *   Know how to define and use simple interfaces like List.
+   *   Know how to define and use simple interfaces like Java List or Comparable.

 **Expectations from Data Structures, COMP 271**